-The Your benefits page also displays a message about the expected next payment for active benefits.
+If enhanced benefit and payment information is enabled, the Your benefits page also displays a message about the expected next payment for active benefits.

 The 'Your documents' page

 When a citizen who is a linked user is logged in, they see a Your documents page that provides a consolidated view of their verifications and submitted documents.
 Citizens can see what information they need to provide documentation for, information for which they have submitted documentation, and verifications that were done in the past.